Foreign Secretary (India)

-The foreign secretary (ISO: Vidēś Saciv) is the topmost non-elected official and the administrative head of the Ministry of External Affairs.
+Foreign Secretary of India (ISO: Vidēś Saciv) is the topmost non-elected official and the administrative head of the Ministry of External Affairs.
 This post is held by an Indian Foreign Service (IFS) officer of the rank of secretary to the government of India.
 Vikram Misri is the foreign secretary since July 2024, succeeding Vinay Mohan Kwatra.

 As an officer of the rank of secretary to the government of India, the foreign secretary ranks 23rd on the Indian Order of Precedence.
 However, unlike other secretaries to the government of India, the foreign secretary is also the top diplomat of the country and heads the Foreign Service Board.

 Before the post of Foreign Secretary was created, Secretary General of Ministry of External Affairs was the head of Ministry of External Affairs, which was held by Girija Bajpai and N. R. Pillai.